au-research/raid-metadata/rtd/docs/source/core/relatedObjects.rst

 * Text
 * Workflow

-**Note**: Controlled list is a subset of DataCite Metadata Schema 4.4 Appendix 1 Table 7  'resourceTypeGeneral', with 'Instrument', 'Funding', ‘Educational Material’, ‘Conference Poster’, and 'Prize' added (DataCite Metadata Schema 4.5 also adds ‘Instrument’).
+**Note**: Controlled list is a subset of DataCite Metadata Schema 4.4 Appendix 1 Table 7  'Description of resourceTypeGeneral', with 'Instrument', 'Funding', 'Learning Object', ‘Conference Poster’, and 'Prize' added (DataCite Metadata Schema 4.5 also adds ‘Instrument’).
+COAR Resource Types 3.1 (https://vocabularies.coar-repositories.org/resource_types/) used as source for missing terms where possible.

 .. _7.3.2-relatedObject.type.schemaUri: